 Story

-Perkins’ evaluations help public students with visual impairment succeed
+Perkins’ evaluations help public school students with visual impairment succeed

 A service offered to public school students with visual impairments by Perkins’ Educational Programs division.